 THE ABABDA BEDOUIN

-In this area the local population is the Ababda bedouin who have many rich and colourful traditions - much of which is endangered by the pressures of modern life and the economic exploitation of the area and its' rescources.
+In this area the local population is the Ababda Bedouin who have many rich and colourful traditions – much of which is endangered by the pressures of modern life and the economic exploitation of the area and its resources.

 Traditionally nomadic, many still work herding their flocks of goats through the network of wadis in search of grazing land and water.
 They are renowned for their skilled animal tracking abilities.